The Crofoot: History

 Michael E. Crofoot was a prominent businessman, attorney, Judge of Oakland County Probate Court from 1849 to 1856, and a man involved in Oakland County, Michigan and national affairs.
 He was a delegate to the 1856 Democratic National Convention.
 After the Civil War, he was selected in 1865 to represent Oakland County in raising subscriptions for the Michigan Soldiers' and Sailors' Monument in downtown Detroit.
 He lived three blocks up the hill on Williams Street, where his home was one of nine Pontiac landmarks featured on an 1867 "Birds Eye View of Pontiac" by Albert Ruger.
+In 1871 he was a member of the Pontiac school board.
 He was on the State Building Commission for the State Asylum in 1874, which was completed in Pontiac in 1878.
 He represented a defendant in 1882 before the United States Supreme Court.
 He rebuilt the 1830 era building at Pontiac's first corner in 1882 and named it the "Crofoot Block".
 He practiced law on the 3rd floor, overlooking from his 10-foot by 10 ft north-facing window the rapid growth of Pontiac's Downtown Commercial District.

-Pontiac's Crofoot School was named after this prominent family, and is still in use.
+Pontiac's Crofoot School was named after this prominent family, and is still in use today, as a museum to Pontiac’s Transportation history.

 The Crofoot Project, consisting of three adjacent buildings—the Crofoot Building, the Vernor's Building, and the New Crofoot Block—is a unique contributor to the local Pontiac Commercial Historic District.

 The Crofoot Building, located at the crossroads of Pontiac's original 1818 plot, has anchored the Southeast quadrant of Pontiac since 1882.
 The building's central tower once displayed, in raised masonry letters, the name of its builders, the locally prominent Crofoot family.
 The Crofoot Building's three 20 ft bays and two stories of street-level store and second-floor office uses originally formed and still retain the urban pattern of 19th century Pontiac.
 Facade remodelings and occupant turnovers have little changed this pattern of uses.
 The Crofoot Building's street level has housed barbers, meat markets, an American Express office, saloons, lunch rooms, shoe stores and millinery shops; while the second floor has housed photographers, land developers, tailors, insurance agencies, and attorneys.
 The third floor (no longer extant) once housed Judge Michael E. Crofoot's legal offices.